 Notes: The class-friendly assessment rubric for creativity is supposed to assess a task targeting the acquisition of some learning outcome in a discipline or more.
 It is not meant to assess a "creativity" exercise, but any exercise in which students have space to develop their creative thinking skills.
 "Product" refers to a visible final student work (for example the response to a problem, an essay, an artefact of a performance).
 The criteria are meant to assess the student work even if the learning process is not observable by the rater or was not fully documented.
 "Process" refers to the learning and production process observed by the teachers or documented by the students: the process may not be entirely visible in the final product as some interim ideas or aspects of the process may not be reflected in the final student work.
 Typically, the process could show a greater level of acquisition of the skills than the product.
-Levels 1 to 4 correspond to a continuum, Level 1 corresponds to little effort to exercise one's creativity, whether the technical requirements of the task are met or not.
+Levels 1 to 4 correspond to a continuum.
+Level 1 corresponds to little effort to exercise one's creativity, whether the technical requirements of the task are met or not.
+Level 2 corresponds to some effort, even if the technical requirements of the task are met or not.
 Level 3 corresponds to both an output that shows some level of creativity and some technical mastery.
 Level 4 combines both a high level of creativity and technical mastery.